jimsleeper.com » Scoops and Revelations

 The party machine‘s hack judges did rule for Beatty in the local and appellate courts.
 But my reporting stoked a lot of controversy that packed the courtroom with Owens supporters.
 New York Times columnist Sydney Schanberg read my Voice account and alerted the rest of the world.
 The Democratic Party and its judges started to do what they’d supposedly been elected and appointed to do in the first place: a month later, New York‘s highest court overturned the earlier rulings for Beatty.

-One of the lessons I learned in those long, hard months is that even bona-fide scoops may not interest most people, including most reporters and editors, if they’re come from people on the wrong side of the tracks who lack the right connections, and if the larger implications of a story aren‘t made bluntly clear.
-Would-be truth-tellers must persist against conventional wisdom and indifference.
-Sometimes only a very dedicated, passionate, and therefore somewhat biased advocacy journalist will keep at it, but journalism counts on an even deeper commitment to get the truth out against settled odds.
+One of the lessons I learned in those long, hard months is that even bona-fide scoops may not interest most reporters and editors if the information is coming from the “wrong” side of the tracks and from informants who lack the right connections.
+Moreover, the larger implications of a story have to be made bluntly clear.
+The truth-tellers have to persist against conventional wisdom and indifference.
+Sometimes only a very dedicated, passionate, and therefore somewhat biased advocacy journalist will persist, but journalism counts on an even deeper commitment to get the truth out against settled odds.

-I learned, too, that even persistence can fail if a writer hasn‘t enough historical memory and sound judgment to notice the “story” in a deluge of impressions.
-Many people resist even incontrovertible evidence if its implications run against their preconceptions and therefore seem to “make no sense”.
-So journalism must “break” not only news but also newer and better understandings of it.
-In the Beatty case, selling the story meant shattering many whites’ (and blacks’) knee-jerk indulgence of black corruption by someone who knew how to play upon their preconceptions.
+I learned, too, that even persistence can fail if a writer hasn‘t enough historical memory and good judgment to find “the story” in a deluge of rumors and impressions.
+Many people will resist even incontrovertible evidence if its implications run against their preconceptions and therefore seem to “make no sense”.
+Journalism must “break” not only news but also newer and better understandings of what it’s reporting.
+In the Beatty case, telling the story effectively meant shattering many whites’ (and blacks’) knee-jerk indulgence of black corruption by someone like Beatty who knew how to play upon their preconceptions.

-If the Beatty/Owens story had unfolded in 2012, might a Twitter strategy by the Owens camp have accomplished what only an investigative reporter like me was able to accomplish in 1982?
-Maybe, but only if the Owens side were trained and organized to do more than just enter the Board of Elections and get into fights with Beatty operatives who were forging signatures.
-There would still have been a need for well-informed reporting and for a communications strategy to make clear to voters and the media that, wittingly or not, democracy itself had a stake in the outcome.
+If the Beatty/Owens story had unfolded in 2012, not 1982, might a Twitter strategy by the Owens camp have accomplished what only a lone reporter like me was able to accomplish?
+Maybe, but only if the Owens side were trained and organized to do more than just enter the Board of Elections and confront the Beatty operatives who were forging signatures.
+There would still have been a need for well-informed reporting and for a communications strategy to make clear to voters and the media that democracy itself was at stake in the outcome.

 2. Blocking a dubious indictment of New York Senator Chuck Schumer.

-During the same year that I wrote about the Beatty/Owens race, evidence of serious flaws in a pending indictment of New York Congressman (now Senator) Charles Schumer in 1982 fell into my lap, in this case wholly through a “conflict of interest” of my own that made the story very hard for me to report.
+During the same year that I wrote about the Beatty/Owens race, evidence of serious flaws in a pending indictment of New York Congressman (now Senator) Charles Schumer fell into my lap, this time wholly through a “conflict of interest” of my own that made the story hard for me to report.
 I wound up having to do it not as a journalist but as a lonely citizen, writing guest columns for a small Brooklyn weekly, The Prospect Press.

-No other journalist seemed engaged or motivated enough to report the story thoroughly, partly because it involved malfeasance by other journalists: The reason I couldn‘t tell the story in the Village Voice, for which I’d been freelancing regularly, as in the Beatty-Owens matter, was that other Voice writers were wrongly involved in trying to gin up an indictment of Schumer, whom they disliked intensely for not being “progressive” enough and for having slighted them publicly one night.
-It was Voice writers who’d urged and were helping an ambitious and receptive young U.S. Attorney for Brooklyn, Edward Korman — who’d recently brought down Congressman Fred Richmond, as described in one of my Voice essays linked in “A Sleeper Sampler” and here — to make Schumer his next “catch.”
+No other journalist seemed engaged or motivated enough to report the story thoroughly, partly because it involved malfeasance by other journalists: I couldn‘t tell the story in the Village Voice, for which I’d been freelancing regularly, as in the Beatty-Owens matter, because other Voice writers were wrongly trying to gin up an indictment of Schumer, whom they disliked intensely for not being “progressive” enough and for having slighted them publicly.
+Voice writers were urging and helping an ambitious and receptive young U.S. Attorney for Brooklyn, Edward Korman — who’d recently brought down Congressman Fred Richmond with some marginal help from me (as described in one of my Voice essays linked in “A Sleeper Sampler” and here ) to make Schumer his next “catch.”

-My Voice colleagues were pursuing Schumer for moralistic and personal reasons with scant legal justification, but I knew this only for a reason that weakened my own credibility: My girlfriend was working in Schumer‘s office and was giving me his side of the story.
-It took me awhile to conclude that Schumer was no Beatty or Richmond, but that was the truth.
-Not surprisingly, the only people who were inclined to believe it were those who had reasons of their own to distrust Voice muckrakers and/or the U.S. Attorney.
-To grasp the injustice of the case, one had to shed the righteousness of “white hat” muckrakers and prosecutors — no easy feat, since they were doing plenty of good things.
-One had to know that the criminal justice system itself is highly susceptible to abuse if its skeleton of laws lacks a “cartilage” of extra-legal trust and integrity among prosecutors, journalists, and the public.
+My Voice colleagues were pursuing Schumer for moralistic and personal reasons with scant legal justification, but I knew this only for a reason that weakened my own credibility: My girlfriend was working in Schumer‘s district office and was giving me his side of the story.
+It took me awhile to conclude that Schumer wasn’t a corrupt Vander Beatty or Fred Richmond.
+Not surprisingly, the only people who were inclined to believe that Schumer was innocent had reasons of their own to distrust Voice muckrakers and/or the U.S. Attorney.
+To grasp the injustice of the case, one had to shed the righteous conceits of “white hat” muckrakers and prosecutors — no easy feat, since they were doing plenty of good things in other cases.
+One had to know that the criminal justice system itself is susceptible to abuse if its skeleton of laws lacks the cartilage of extra-legal trust and integrity among prosecutors, journalists, and the public.

-My columns in the small neighborhood weekly, The Prospect Press, played some role in alerting people in the Justice Department and the courts to the flaws in the indictment, which was blocked only after a lot of publicity and controversy.
-Instigated not only by partisan Republicans but also by leftist muckrakers, the indictment was closed down by senior Reagan Justice Department officials after Schumer’s attorney, Arthur Liman (later the Democratic counsel to the congressional Iran-Contra commission) went to Washington and confronted them with bizarre but incontrovertible truths about the inquiry.
+My columns in the small neighborhood weekly, The Prospect Press, played some role in alerting people in the Justice Department and the courts to the flaws in the pending Schumer indictment, which was instigated not only by partisan Republicans but also by leftist muckrakers.
+Eventually, the indictment was closed down by senior Reagan Justice Department officials after Schumer’s attorney, Arthur Liman (later the Democratic counsel to the congressional Iran-Contra commission) went to Washington and confronted them with incontrovertible truths about the inquiry.

-Twenty five years later, in 2007, I had a reason to tell the whole story of the Schumer case again, this time in TPM, as Schumer, by then on the Senate Judiciary Committee, was investigating the Bush Administration‘s efforts to politicize U.S. Attorneys‘ prosecutions of Democrats (such as himself, back in 1982).
-By 2007, the “cartilage” of trust and professionalism in prosecutions had worn thin, but I may have been the only reporter to willing to recall that Schumer had been a victim of a politicized, prosecutorial investigation.
+Twenty five years later, in 2007, I had reason to tell the whole story again, this time in TPM, as Schumer, by then on the Senate Judiciary Committee, was investigating Bush Administration efforts to politicize U.S. Attorneys‘ prosecutions of Democrats (such as himself, back in 1982).
+By 2007, the “cartilage” of trust and professionalism in prosecutions had worn thin, but I may have been the only reporter willing to recall that Schumer had been a victim of a politicized, prosecutorial and media investigation.
 My story is no longer online at TPM, but the site’s founder and editor Josh Marshall promoted it there.
 I’ve saved the piece, and it’s right here, exactly as it ran at the time.

 Schumer has many faults, and his record can be criticized fairly by people to his left as well as his right.
 But trying to “nail” him — as the Voice reporters crowed that they were doing, through selective prosecution for a minor indiscretion that many of their own ‘heroes’ in politics also committed, was a miscarriage of journalism’s public trust.